KOLD: Korean Offensive Language Dataset: Dataset Analysis

-Table \ref{tab:hatexplain} compares the distribution of target groups that are present in our dataset and the target communities in the HateXplain dataset \citep{mathew2020hatexplain}.
-Interestingly, \textit{Africans}, the target group that appears most frequently in HateXplain, is not included in the top 10 ranked groups in our dataset, and the same is true for \textit{Feminists}, the first-ranked target group in our dataset.
-Other identity groups such as \textit{Chinese, Korean-Chinese, Progressives} and \textit{Conservatives} only appear in our dataset.
-While \textit{Women, LGBTQ+} (which includes Homosexual) and \textit{Men} are common target groups in both datasets, we observe that groups such as \textit{Jewish, Arab} and \textit{Hispanic} which commonly appear in existing datasets in English (e.g., \citet{sap-etal-2020-social, ousidhoum-etal-2019-multilingual}), do not appear frequently in our dataset as well.
-The overall distribution of target groups seems to reflect the cultural difference.
+Our novel finding is that target groups are defined based on the specific language and culture to embrace ongoing social phenomena and reflect them to the dataset.
+Shown in Table~\ref{tab:hatexplain}, the distribution of the target groups in KOLD largely differs from the English HateXplain dataset \citep{mathew2020hatexplain}.
+We observe that groups such as \textit{Jewish, Arabs} and \textit{Hispanic} which commonly appear in English datasets (e.g., \citet{sap-etal-2020-social, ousidhoum-etal-2019-multilingual}), do not frequently appear in KOLD. \textit{Africans}, the target group that appears most frequently in HateXplain, is not included in the top ten ranked groups in our dataset, and the reverse is true for \textit{Feminist}, the first-ranked target group in our dataset.
+While \textit{Women, LGBTQ+} (which includes Homosexual) and \textit{Men} are common target groups in both datasets, other identity groups such as \textit{Chinese, Korean-Chinese, Progressive} and \textit{Conservative} only appear in our dataset.

+Specifically, we observe that within the Korean language, the Asian race as a target of offensive language should be more finely partitioned.
+While \textit{Asians} appear as a frequent target in English datasets without race or ethnic division \citep{an-etal-2021-predicting-anti, ousidhoum-etal-2019-multilingual, hartvigsen-etal-2022-toxigen}, in KOLD, it is further separated into fine-grained targets grouped by nationality or ethnicity (e.g., \textit{Chinese}, \textit{Indian}, \textit{Southeast Asian}).
+Moreover, our dataset demonstrates that a single Asian race should be divided into separate target groups.
+A large portion of \textit{Chinese} and \textit{Korean-Chinese} targeted offensive comments in KOLD highlights the uniqueness of offensive language in Korean and reflects the cultural differences between Korean speakers and English speakers.
+This demonstrates the prevalence of social bias among Asians even though they share similar cultural values and phenotype \citep{lee2017neo}.